pawelmhm/pawelmhm.github.io/_posts/2016-04-22-asyncio-aiohttp.markdown

 {% endhighlight %}

-Above version of fetch() is broken, but it's not that easy to figure out why if you dont know much about asyncio.
+This code is broken, but it's not that easy to figure out why if you dont know much about asyncio.
 Even if you know Python well but you dont know asyncio or aiohttp well you'll be in trouble to figure out what happens.